nramenta/flow/README.md

     A random number: {{ random() }} is truly {{ "bizarre" | exclamation }}

 As a rule, when used as a filter, the input is passed on as the first argument to the helper.
-It's advisable to have a default value for every argument in your custom helper.
+It's advisable to have a default value for every parameter in your custom helper.

 Since built-in helpers and custom helpers share the same namespace, you can override built-in helpers with your own version although it's not recommended.